Check If a Variable Exists in Bash Using If Statement

 4 Methods to Check if a Variable Exists in Bash

 To check if a variable exists in Bash, there are four approaches utilizing the “if else” statement along with various options.
 You can use different options like -v, -z, -n, and -p to check the presence of variables.
-In addition to the “-z” and “-p” options, each method includes two distinct scenarios for checking the existence of a variable in Bash.
+In addition to the “-z” and “-p” options, each method includes distinct scenarios for checking the existence of a variable in Bash.
 Depending on the conditions set using the options, the output returns as true or false.

-Method 01: Using “-v” Operator
+1. Using “-v” Operator

-To check if a variable exists in the bash, you can use the -v operator that checks the variable’s existence regardless the variable is empty.
+To check if a variable exists in the bash, you can use the -v operator that checks the variable’s existence regardless of whether the variable is empty.
 To check if a variable exists in Bash, follow the procedure:

 1. Open the Ubuntu terminal and create a Bash file with Nano text editor (for example: nano v_opt.sh)

-2. Now, write the following script in the Bash file.
+2. Now, write the following script in the Bash file:

 #!/bin/bash